 I often see this phrase translated into English as something along the lines of: “Accumulation of all types of stock derived from the implementation and management of industrial processes”.

 If you turn that noun phrase into a gerund, the text flows better: “Accumulation of all types of stock derived from implementing and managing industrial processes”.

 If you’re interested enough in languages that you’re still reading this article then you probably already know that Spanish uses the definite article much more than English.
 On my translation course, translators will often write “the” more times than they need to.

 Apart from being hypnotised by the Spanish, this happens because they’re not proofreading carefully enough.
-Read this article on 10 Proofreading Mistakes by Trainees on My DipTrans Online Course for help with proofreading.
+Read this article on Proofreading Mistakes made by trainees on our CertTrans and DipTrans translation courses for help with proofreading.

 Here’s an example from a translation of a general DipTrans paper: “Far from feeding self-esteem, the politicians do not hold back when it comes to tearing their rivals apart”.Spanish-English #translators, do you have a "the" obsession?
 Read this. #DipTrans Click To Tweet